n0y/mediatheken-dlna-bridge/README.md

 ## Usage

-There're two options running the Mediatheken DLNA Bridge: Local installation, or docker.
+There are two options running the Mediatheken DLNA Bridge: Local installation, or docker.

 ### Local installation